jiliangli1997/leetcode/note.markdown

 //next = cur.next, record the next node of the cur node
 //cur pointed to next -> point to pre
 ```

+*05/02/2021*

+- two pointer : must be in a sorted list or array
+- kSum: check duplicate